 - Postdoctoral Fellow, University of California–Berkeley

 My research seeks to develop novel neural tissue engineering approaches that advance clinical use of human pluripotent stem cells (hPSCs) to treat neurological disorders of the central nervous system (CNS).
 At a basic science level, I use engineered stem cells, biomaterials, and chemically defined culture platforms to elucidate how factors of the cellular microenvironment orchestrate human neural stem cell (NSC) derivation, differentiation, and tissue morphogenesis (1).
 The engineered materials provide exquisite spatial and temporal control over stem cell-microenvironmental factor interactions thereby enabling unique reductionistic experimental paradigms capable of deconvolving microenvironmental effects.
 Then, I apply these tools and acquired knowledge to develop clinically scalable bioprocesses for manufacturing region-specific CNS cell and tissue therapies, which are currently being tested in chick embryo and adult rodent models to evaluate their engraftment and regenerative function after spinal cord injury.
 Also, I engineer biomaterial culture platforms at the nano-to-microscale to reproducibly recapitulate developmental morphogenetic processes in situ and thereby instruct in vitro morphogenesis of NSC-derived, CNS tissue models in a standardized manner.
 The goal is to generate 2- and 3-D CNS tissues de novo that contain organotypic tissue architecture and region-specific cell phenotype diversity.
 I aim to use these ‘next-gen’ CNS models to investigate the pleotropic and region-specific pathologies of complex neurological disorders.
-Currently, I am funded to develop such tissue models for the entire CNS to screen for environmental factors that induce sporadic forms of Parkinson’s disease and Amyotrophic Lateral sclerosis as well as potential small molecule therapeutics for familial forms.

 (1) Ashton, R.S., Keung, A.J., Peltier, J., Schaffer, D.V.
 (2011).
 Progress and prospects in stem cell engineering.
 Annual Review of Chemical and Biomolecular Engineering, 2, 479-502.